Employee Ownership Trusts (EOT)

 Many companies have also found that moving to an EO model has been a “game changer” for their ability to attract and retain key talent.

 Of those looking to sell, many opted to sell to employee ownership trusts rather than a standard trade sale for numerous reasons.
-These include: (i) allowing shareholders and the directors to conclude a quick and smooth transition of the company to the employees, via an employee ownership trust, thus allowing management to focus on running the business rather than becoming embroiled in complex and time consuming sale negotiations; (ii) allowing shareholders to receive full value for their business without the need for earn-outs (a proportion of earn-out never pay out the extent expected by shareholders); (iii) utilising the power of employee-ownership to lock-in, engage and motivate the workforce to take the company to the next level; (iv) substantially lower transaction fees; and (v) allowing shareholders to claim a full UK capital gains tax exemption on the disposal.
+These include: (i) allowing shareholders and the directors to conclude a quick and smooth transition of the company to the employees, via an employee ownership trust, thus allowing management to focus on running the business rather than becoming embroiled in complex and time consuming sale negotiations; (ii) allowing shareholders to receive full value for their business without the need for earn-outs (a proportion of earn-outs never pay out the extent expected by shareholders); (iii) utilising the power of employee-ownership to lock-in, engage and motivate the workforce to take the company to the next level; (iv) substantially lower transaction fees; and (v) allowing shareholders to claim a full UK capital gains tax exemption on the disposal.

 The key sectors in which we are seeing a substantial movement towards employee-ownership, via employee ownership trusts, are tech and media, marketing, architecture, construction, logistics and recruitment sectors.